Fast-food restaurant: Halal

-The introduction of the halal option by some fast-food companies saw the expansion of fast-food chains into Muslim majority countries has resulted in a rise of restaurant options in non-western nations and has also increased revenue for some western restaurant chains.
+The introduction of the halal option by some fast-food companies saw the expansion of fast-food chains into Muslim majority countries.
+This has resulted in a rise of restaurant options in non-western nations and has also increased revenue for some western restaurant chains.
 Some outlets offering Halal options include KFC, Nando's, Pizza Express, and Subway.
 McDonald's carried out a trial but decided that the cost of operations would be too high.
 There have also been court cases involving start-up businesses during attempts to alter the halal-certified method by machine killing, which is against the beliefs of some Muslims.
-However, the trend towards halal has been unpopular in some communities which have at times resulted in internet petitions.
+However, the trend towards halal has been unpopular in some communities, which has at times resulted in internet petitions.

 Criticisms

 The fast-food industry is a popular target for critics, from anti-globalization activists like José Bové to vegetarian activist groups such as PETA as well as the workers themselves.
 A number of fast-food worker strikes occurred in the United States in the 2010s.

 In his best-selling 2001 book Fast Food Nation, investigative journalist Eric Schlosser leveled a broad, socioeconomic critique against the fast-food industry, documenting how fast food rose from small, family-run businesses (like the McDonald brothers' burger joint) into large, multinational corporate juggernauts whose economies of scale radically transformed agriculture, meat processing, and labor markets in the late twentieth century.
 Schlosser argues that while the innovations of the fast-food industry gave Americans more and cheaper dining options, it has come at the price of destroying the environment, economy, and small-town communities of rural America while shielding consumers from the real costs of their convenient meal, both in terms of health and the broader impact of large-scale food production and processing on workers, animals, and land.

 The fast-food industry is popular in the United States, the source of most of its innovation, and many major international chains are based there.
 Seen as symbols of US dominance and perceived cultural imperialism, American fast-food franchises have often been the target of Anti-globalization protests and demonstrations against the US government.
 In 2005, for example, rioters in Karachi, Pakistan, who were initially angered because of the bombing of a Shiite mosque, destroyed a KFC restaurant.